Groups & Collaboration

 - When the game ends, the group dissolves but the history persists.

-- Host creates a persistent group.
+- Host creates a cluster and submits computation jobs.

 Interaction with other protocols